Conditions Listeriosis

 Doctors usually treat listeriosis with a combination of two different antibiotics.
 Depending on the active ingredient, these kill the listeria or inhibit their growth.

-Treatment isn’t straightforward because the bacteria enter the cells of the body and multiply there.
+Treatment can be complicated, for example, because the bacteria enter the cells of the body and multiply there.
 To avoid relapses, doctors prescribe the antibiotics for at least 3 weeks.
-Treatment may extend to 6 weeks if the brain or heart are affected by the infection.
+Treatment normally continues for 6 weeks if the brain or heart are affected by the infection.

 - Charlier C, Perrodeau É, Leclercq A et al. MONALISA study group.
 Clinical features and prognostic factors of listeriosis: the MONALISA national prospective cohort study.
 Lancet Infect Dis.
 2017 May;17(5):510-519. doi: 10.1016/S1473-3099(16)30521-7.
 Epub 2017 Jan 28.
 Erratum in: Lancet Infect Dis.
 2017 Sep;17(9):897.
 PMID: 28139432.